natinusala/painless-linux/README.md

 4. At the right end of the green arrow, choose "libusbK (v3.0.7.0)"
 5. Click on the big "Install driver" button

-Then, make sure that your Switch is in RCM mode.
+Then, make sure that your Switch is in RCM mode and plugged in your PC.
 Open the folder of this repository (the one you downloaded and extracted) and run `windows-boot.bat` (or `windows-win32-boot.bat` on a 32bit machine).
 Voilà !

 #### From a Linux PC or a Mac

 Install Python 3 (usually already installed).
 Open a terminal to install the required package : `pip3 install pyusb==1.0.0`.
 I let you deal with permissions issues (hint : `sudo` works on Linux).

+Then, put your Switch in RCM mode and plug it in your PC.
+You should use a blue "SS" port as these have a greater chance of success (EHCI controller doesn't work, XHCI controller works, blue ports have a greater chance of using XHCI).

-Then, put your Switch in RCM mode and run the `linux-macos-boot.sh` script from this repository's folder.
+Once ready, run the `linux-macos-boot.sh` script from this repository's folder.
 Voilà !

 #### From an Android device